-Franchises may be considered as eligible businesses if you can demonstrate that the proposed franchise is well-established.
+Franchises may be considered as eligible businesses if you can demonstrate that the proposed franchise is well-established (i.e. ability to expand, sound financial track record, and in operation for at least five years).
 If you are invited to apply, your application must include evidence that you have received support from the franchisor to purchase and operate a franchise location.